-Even after marketing authorization for our product is obtained, we are subject to extensive post-market regulation by the FDA and equivalent foreign competent authorities.
+Even after marketing authorization and/or certification for our product is obtained, we are subject to extensive postmarket regulation by the FDA and equivalent foreign competent authorities.
 Our failure to meet strict regulatory requirements could require us to pay fines, incur other costs or even close our facilities.